 Corticosteroids bind to glucocorticoid receptor proteins in the cytoplasm of a cell to form a steroid-receptor complex.
 In the unbound state, the receptor is cytoplasmic, but in the bound state, the complex moves into the cell nucleus and binds to DNA, changing the transcription of mRNA.
 Through this modification, corticosteroids can either increase or decrease the synthesis of proteins involved in inflammation cascade and the immune response.
 Corticosteroids increase the synthesis of lipocortin, which acts to reduce the activity of phospholipase A2, which releases arachidonic acid from phospholipids and thus decreases the synthesis of prostaglandins.
 Corticosteroids also suppress mRNA responsible for interleukin-1 formation.
 Together, these actions produce anti-inflammatory, immunosuppressive, and anti-mitogenic effects.

 Halobetasol cream is administered topically to the skin.
 As a cream, it is not occlusive like ointments, which makes it useful in intertriginous areas where ointments are inappropriate.
 Creams also vanish into the skin easily, making them cosmetically appealing to patients.
 However, halobetasol propionate comes in a variety of different vehicles, including foams, lotions, and ointments.
-Foams are the least occlusive and spread rapidly, particularly in hairy areas, but they are generally expensive, whereas the occlusive nature of ointments makes them better suited for thicker, hairless skin.
+Foams are the least occlusive and spread rapidly, particularly in hairy areas, but they are generally expensive, whereas the occlusive nature of ointments make them better suited for thicker, hairless skin.

 Common adverse effects of halobetasol cream include striae, purpura, rosacea, and acne, with the most common adverse effect being atrophy.
 Less common effects include hypertrichosis, alteration in pigmentation, delayed wound healing, and exacerbation of skin infections.
 The application of very potent steroids can also induce deep-tissue tinea (fungal) infection known as a Majocchi granuloma.